 - IFP impact assessment

-IFP Investment Management applies the same rigid sustainability assessment across all asset classes of its sustainable products.
+IFPIM applies the same rigid sustainability assessment across all asset classes of its sustainable products.

-- IFPIM Sustainability Risks Policy, which declares how we comply with the
+- IFPIM Sustainability Risks Policy,

-"Integration of Sustainability Risks" (Articles 3 & 6 SFDR)
+which declares how we comply with the "Integration of Sustainability Risks" (Art.
+3 and 6 SFDR)

-we are working with different data sources and as invested companies will increase reporting, we will be able to improve the metrics.
-The SFDR PAI reporting is bringing
+We are working with different data sources and as investee companies are progressively increasing their disclosures, we will be able to improve the metrics.
+The SFDR PAI reporting is bringing a broader view of what IFPIM has been already attentioning since many years with the purpose of avoiding doing harm to the environment through its investments.

 > Sustainability Risks Policy